fredbi/go-experiments/go-openapi/json-document.md

   NodeKindArray
 )

-// ValueKind describe the kind of JSON value held by a node of kind NodeKindScalar type ValueKind uint8 const (
+// ValueKind describes the kind of JSON value held by a node of kind NodeKindScalar type ValueKind uint8 const (
   ValueKindNull ValueKind = iota